Level 3 Apprenticeship

-We’re delighted to offer the Royal College of Veterinary Surgeons (RCVS) regulated course, awarded by City & Guilds, which follows on from our Level 2 Diploma for Veterinary Care Assistants.
+We’re delighted to offer the Royal College of Veterinary Surgeons (RCVS) regulated course, which follows on from our Level 2 Diploma for Veterinary Care Assistants.

 The Level 3 qualification is essential to become an RCVS registered veterinary nurse.
 You’ll be supported in developing vital clinical and employability skills in a real life setting, in preparation for the responsibilities and accountability of being a registered veterinary nurse.